Contents

 Copy

-- This will copy the event or note that is currently selected.
+- This will copy the event, note, or task that is currently selected.
 The

 item will be copied to the clipboard.